Innerspace

-Innerspace is a 1987 American science fiction comedy film directed by Joe Dante and produced by Michael Finnell.
-Steven Spielberg served as executive producer.
-It was inspired by the 1966 science fiction film Fantastic Voyage.
-It stars Dennis Quaid, Martin Short and Meg Ryan, with Robert Picardo and Kevin McCarthy, with music composed by Jerry Goldsmith.
-It earned $25.9 million in worldwide theatrical rentals and won an Oscar for Best Visual Effects, the only film directed by Dante to do so.
+Innerspace is a 1987 American science fiction comedy film directed by Joe Dante and produced by Michael Finnell, inspired by the 1966 film Fantastic Voyage.
+The film stars Dennis Quaid, Martin Short, Meg Ryan, Robert Picardo, and Kevin McCarthy.

+Innerspace was released in the United States by Warner Bros.
+The film received positive reviews from critics, grossed an estimated $95 million worldwide, and won an Academy Award for Best Visual Effects, the only film directed by Dante to do so.